sbelakho2/apex-mediation-platform/docs/CI/REQUIRED_CHECKS.md

-Required PR Checks and CI Artifacts
+# Required PR Checks and CI Artifacts

+_Last updated: 2025-11-18_
+_Owner: Platform Engineering / DevOps_
+_Review Cycle: When CI workflows change (next review: when new workflows added)_

+> **FIX-10 governance:** This document lists required CI checks.
+Automation to validate compliance is tracked in `docs/Internal/Development/FIXES.md` (FIX-09).
+For CI implementation status, see `docs/Internal/Deployment/PROJECT_STATUS.md`.

-Overview
+## Overview
 - The following GitHub Actions workflows must run and pass on all Pull Requests touching the respective areas.
 Configure these as required checks in branch protection settings.

 Workflows and required artifacts